Signal Formation in Various Detectors: Signal formation in a small-size detector

 where

-The coefficients (capital symbols) $C_{jl}$ are usually referred to as \textsl{capacity coefficients} and are all non-negative, $C_{jl}\geq 0$.
-Coefficients $C_{jj}$ is the capacity between point (node) $j$ and reference conductor 0.
+The coefficients $C_{jl}$ are usually referred to as \textsl{capacity coefficients} and are all non-negative, $C_{jl}\geq 0$.
+Coefficients $C_{jj}$ represent the capacity between point (node) $j$ and reference conductor 0.
 Coefficients $C_{ij}$ are the usual capacities describing electrostatic coupling (interaction) between the corresponding conductors of the detector.
 These capacities are also called \textsl{two terminal capacitances}.
-In this case, it is noteworthy that, according to Eq. eqref{eq:mmsr-1-9}, for each coefficient $C_{jl}$ we have
+In this case, it is noteworthy that, according to Eq. \eqref{eq:mmsr-1-9}, for each coefficient $C_{jl}$ we have

 Remember that $Q_j$ is the induced charge on conductor $j$, when all other conductors have zero potential, $V_k=0 \ \forall k\neq l$, and only conductor $l$ has a non-zero potential, $V_l \neq 0$.
 For the remaining coefficients we have